spurin/readiness-liveness-startup-probe-api/README.md

 ## Overview

 This repository contains a Python Flask application designed to demonstrate the use of Kubernetes probes: Startup, Liveness, and Readiness.
-The application introduces a delay to simulate startup operations, includes an optional chaos injection for testing the liveness probe, and uses a readiness file to indicate when the application is ready to receive traffic.
+For each probe, the application supports delays, chaos injection and permanent failure.

 ## Endpoints

 ### `/startup`

-- **Description**: Simulates the initial startup phase of a service.
-It can be configured to delay its success response to mimic slow initialization.
+- **Description**: Simulates the initial startup phase, useful for startup probe testing.
 - **Parameters**:
   - `STARTUP_DELAY`: Time in seconds to delay the startup response (default: `0`).
 A value of `0` means no intentional delay.
   - `STARTUP_CHAOS_FREQUENCY`: Number of calls after which a failure is simulated (default: `0`).
 A value of `0` means the chaos feature is disabled.